Artemuy5/tasktracker/README.md

 This project include technology such as: Spring Boot, Spring Security, Hibernate, MySQL, JQuery, HTML, CSS, Thymeleaf, Lombok.

-In order to run the project, you must set up a connection to the MySQL database in the application.properties.
+In order to run the project, you must set up a connection to the MySQL database in the application.properties and create the schema 'tracker'.